Antarctic Air-Cruises

 The Antarctic ecosystem results from prolonged and complex evolutionary processes where we see life forms adapt to the extreme polar environment.
 As a result, it produced a system composed of a limited number of species that depend directly on each other and the habitat in which they live.
 Notably, there are various penguins, whales, seals, and seabirds in the Antarctic ecosystem.

-On the continent, there are five species of penguins: the Adelie, Chinstrap, King, Gentoo, and the Macaroni penguins.
+On the continent, there are five species of penguins: the Adelie, Chinstrap, Emperor, Gentoo, and the Macaroni penguins.
 Penguins in Antarctica typically have a diet of squid, fish, and crustaceans.

 Thanks to their warm blubbery bodies and fantastic swimmers, seals are perfectly adapted for life in the Antarctic ecosystem.
 There are up to four species of seals that you could see on your visit: the Elephant, Leopard, Crabeater, and the Weddell seals.

 Additionally, during your Antarctica expedition, you could see several species of seabirds, including Albatross, Blue-Eyed Shag, Snowy Sheathbill, and more.
 The Antarctic seas have seasonal visitors.
-Three species of whales visit Antarctica every year: Orca, Humpback, and Minke whales.
+Alongside many others, the three species of whales most frequently sighted in Antarctica every year are Orca, Humpback, and Minke whales.

 Today, the Antarctic continent, without a doubt, is the most mysterious place on the planet.
 Its permanent ice sheet covering and almost wholly hiding its topography.
 In addition to being an ecological wonder, it has bewitched explorers, scientists, and voyagers alike for centuries.